Why Mbappe's First Season Has Become Historically Elite

 How many goals has Mbappe scored for Real Madrid in La Liga 2025-2026?

-Kylian Mbappe has scored 16 goals in 23 La Liga appearances for Real Madrid in the 2025-2026 season, averaging 0.70 goals per match.
-He has also contributed 7 assists, giving him 23 direct goal involvements and ranking him 2nd in La Liga for total offensive output behind only Robert Lewandowski.
+Kylian Mbappe has scored 24 goals in 29 La Liga appearances for Real Madrid in the 2025-2026 season (updated April 2026), averaging 0.83 goals per match.
+He has also contributed 10 assists, giving him 34 direct goal involvements and ranking him 1st in La Liga for both goals (Pichichi leader) and total offensive output, ahead of Robert Lewandowski (19 goals) and Raphinha (18 goals).

 How does Mbappe compare to Cristiano Ronaldo in his first Real Madrid season?

 Cristiano Ronaldo scored 26 goals in 29 La Liga matches (0.90 per game) during his first season at Real Madrid in 2009-2010.
-Mbappe is on pace for approximately 22-24 La Liga goals, which falls below Ronaldo's tally.
-However, Mbappe has more assists (7 vs Ronaldo's 4 in that debut season), reflecting a more creative role in the current squad.
+Mbappe is at 24 goals in 29 matches with 9 league fixtures remaining, putting him on pace for 31-32 La Liga goals — a total that would surpass Ronaldo's debut tally.
+Mbappe also has more assists (10 vs Ronaldo's 4 in that debut season), reflecting a more creative role in the current Ancelotti squad.

 What is Mbappe's xG at Real Madrid and is he overperforming?

-Mbappe's expected goals (xG) total through 23 La Liga matches is 14.2.
-With 16 actual goals scored, he is overperforming his xG by +1.8 goals.
-This indicates elite finishing quality, placing him in the top 5% of strikers in Europe for xG overperformance during 2025-2026.
+Mbappe's expected goals (xG) total through 29 La Liga matches is 19.6.
+With 24 actual goals scored, he is overperforming his xG by +4.4 goals.
+This places him in the 99th percentile among forwards in Europe's top five leagues for xG overperformance during 2025-2026 — a finishing quality benchmark only matched in recent history by Erling Haaland's debut Premier League season.

 How effective is the Mbappe-Vinicius partnership at Real Madrid?

-The Mbappe-Vinicius partnership has been highly productive, with the pair combining for 26 La Liga goals in 2025-2026 (Mbappe 16, Vinicius 10).
-They have directly assisted each other on 9 occasions.
+The Mbappe-Vinicius partnership has been highly productive, with the pair combining for 38 La Liga goals in 2025-2026 (Mbappe 24, Vinicius 14).
+They have directly assisted each other on 13 occasions.
 After initial positional friction (both prefer the left wing), Ancelotti shifted Mbappe centrally, allowing both to thrive in complementary roles.
+Their combined output is the highest two-player total in any of Europe's top five leagues this season.

 What is Mbappe's average match rating at Real Madrid?